vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### `waku_newSymKey`

 Generates a random symmetric key and stores it under an ID.
-This key can be used for encrypting and decrypting messages where the key is known to both parties.
+This key can be used for encrypting and to decrypt messages where the key is known to both parties.

 ##### Parameters